aragon/hack/docs/apm.md

 A package or **repository** (repo) in an APM registry keeps track of evolving versions of its contents (the webapp component typically) and smart contract code (if applicable).

+## APM as an Aragon DAO

+The Aragon Package Manager (APM) is built on top of [aragonOS](/docs/aragonos-intro.html).
+It is a Decentralized Autonomous Organization (DAO) running on the same Aragon that‘s used to build Aragon organizations (to take advantage of upgradeability and access control)!

+This allows for many APM registries to exist with different governance models for package creation and publishing new versions.
+There is an official Aragon curated instance, `aragonpm.eth`, which has high quality standards and strict restrictions on what can get published, that we use for publishing our core components.

+Different APM registries in which everyone can publish their packages are expected to be created by the community, and we have set up `open.aragonpm.eth` on both the main and Rinkeby networks as an open instance available for any one to publish to.

 ## Architecture: registries, repos and versions

 ![](/docs/assets/apm-arch.png)
 > The architecture of an APM DAO

-Each APM registry is a smart contract that owns an [Ethereum Name Service](https://ens.domains/) (ENS) domain and therefore can create subdomains for its repos.
-This gives users the ability to **find repos with human-readable names**.
+As a DAO, each APM registry includes a number of installed applications, including one APMRegistry, one ENSSubdomainRegistrar, and many Repo instances.
+The APM registry controls a [Ethereum Name Service](https://ens.domains/) (ENS) domain through its ENSSubdomainRegistrar, allowing each new created Repo to be assigned its own subdomain.
+This gives users the ability to **find repos with human-readable names**, such as `voting.aragonpm.eth`.

 We envision that many APM registries will be created for different purposes and types of packages.
 For Aragon, we use the `aragonpm.eth` registry to host our core components.
 We also have the `open.aragonpm.eth` registry for community developed packages, where anyone can create repos.